 The best part about this method is you can make just a few cookies when you have a craving!
 To store extra cookie dough, wrap it in plastic wrap and seal it in a freezer bag in the refrigerator until the date on the package, or in the freezer for up to 2 months.
 Next time you want (somewhat) homemade cookies, remove the frozen cookie dough, defrost, and air fry sugar cookies!

-After making the cookies, store them in an airtight container for up to 5 days (this is my favorite storage container for cookies).
+After making the cookies, store them in an airtight container for up to 5 days (this is my favorite storage containers for cookies).

 Yes, you can.
 It is safe to use foil in an air fryer, see more details here.
 However, I do not recommend doing so for this recipe.
 In order to safely use aluminum foil in an air fryer, it should be secured tightly to your food or to the cooking container.
 Using foil could be dangerous if isn’t secured as the air could blow the foil up into heating coils.
 Because the cookies are light, foil is not going to be your best option.